Lawmakers Propose Ban on Congressional and Presidential Prediction Market Trading

 Key Facts

-- The bill would prohibit members of Congress and the president from trading on prediction markets.
+- A bill has been introduced to prohibit members of Congress and the president from trading on prediction markets.

-- Former SEC chair Jay Clayton stated that regulators would scrutinize trading ahead of major announcements.
+- Former SEC chair Jay Clayton stated regulators would scrutinize trading activity ahead of major political announcements.

 What Happened